 MD RPC 1.16(b), D.C.
 RPC 1.16(b), and VA RPC 1.16(b) provide guidance to attorneys as to when they may withdraw from a client’s representation.
 In summary, withdrawal is permitted if “withdrawal can be accomplished without material adverse effect on the interests of the client” or is based on other good cause for withdrawal, including the client using the attorney’s services for a course of action that the attorney reasonably believes is criminal or fraudulent, will result in perpetuating a crime or fraud, will result in taking action with which the attorney has fundamental disagreement or finds repugnant, or which fails to fulfill an obligation to the attorney.

 Note that the Collaborative participation agreement incorporates these concepts by specifically requiring an attorney to withdraw if his or her client has withheld or misrepresented information that should properly be shared as part of the Collaborative Process, and continues to withhold and misrepresent such information or otherwise acts so as to undermine or take unfair advantage of the Collaborative Process, or in the event that either party initiates contested litigation.
 This requirement is permitted by Rule 1.16.
 Note that the UCLA does not require withdrawal from a Collaborative case by the attorney.
-Rather, the UCLA in Maryland and DC only addresses the attorney’s obligations in the event of withdrawal or termination, but does not address the situations that would require withdrawal of counsel.
+Rather, the UCLA in Maryland, Virginia, and DC only addresses the attorney’s obligations in the event of withdrawal or termination, but does not address the situations that would require withdrawal of counsel.
 See MD CJP § 3-2003; D.C.
-Code §16-4005.
+Code §16-4005, VA CODE §20-171.
 The collaborative participation agreement and the IACP Standards and Ethics impose this obligation for Collaborative practitioners.
 IACP SE § 3.10; see also Protocols 2015, App.
 G.

 It is the attorney’s responsibility, as well as the responsibility of other professionals, to counsel a client prior to withdrawal.
 If a basis for withdrawal exists, the attorney must nevertheless comply with his or her ethical obligations under Rule 1.16 in the course of withdrawal, including taking steps to the extent reasonably practicable to protect a client’s interests, such as giving reasonable notice to the client, allowing time for employment of other counsel, surrendering papers and property to which the client is entitled, and refunding any advance payment of fee or expense which has not been earned or incurred.
 MD RPC 1.16; D.C.
 RPC 1.16.; VA RPC 1.16.
 In making the decision to withdraw, it will be important that, prior to the commencement of the Collaborative Process, the attorney obtained the client’s informed consent to the possibility of withdrawal in certain circumstances outlined in the participation agreement.
 See the discussion at Section 1.A.